Skip to main content

 #7.
 Associated Humane Societies — Newark, New Jersey

-Servicing New Jersey, the Associated Humane Societies provides care and shelter to thousands of animals in need.
+The Associated Humane Societies in New Jersey provides care and shelter to thousands of animals in need.
 Since its establishment in 1906, the organization has rescued over 3,000 animals and adopted out nearly 3,000 more.

 In addition to directly servicing animals, the Associated Humane Societies offers low-cost medical care and education outreach to the New Jersey pet owner community.